nslyubaykin/relax_dyna_q_example/README.md

 This repository contains an implementation of DYNA-Q algorithm for TD3 actor with ReLAx package.

-The performance versus vanilla TD3 is measured by averaging learning curves over 4 experiments with random environment seeds.
+The performance versus vanilla TD3 is measured by averaging learning curves (for separate evaluation environment) over 4 experiments with random environment seeds.

 The results are summarized in the following plot (1 point on x-axis corresponds to 10k envsteps, totaling to 1m training steps):